OpenTermsArchive/contrib-versions/Dropbox/Privacy Policy.md

 _Around the world_.
 To provide you with the Services, we may store, process and transmit information in locations around the world - including those outside your country.
 Information may also be stored locally on the devices you use to access the Services.

 _Safe Harbor_.
 Dropbox complies with the EU-U.S. and Swiss-U.S. Safe Harbor ("Safe Harbor") frameworks and principles.
 We have certified our compliance, and you can view our certifications here.
 You can learn more about Safe Harbor by visiting http://export.gov/safeharbor.
-TRUSTe is the independent organization responsible for reviewing and resolving complaints about our Safe Harbor compliance.
+JAMS is the independent organization responsible for reviewing and resolving complaints about our Safe Harbor compliance.
 We ask that you first submit any such complaints directly to us via privacy@dropbox.com.
-If you aren't satisfied with our response, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
+If you aren't satisfied with our response, please contact JAMS at http://www.jamsinternational.com/rules-procedures/safeharbor/file-safe-harbor-claim.

 Changes